lbussy/keg-cop/docs/pcbassembly/index.rst

 .. todo::

-   Add thumbnails of the various assembled PCBs somwhere here without leaving the page?
+   Add thumbnails of the various assembled PCBs somewhere here without leaving the page?

 Keg Cop runs on an ESP32 controller.
 To detect the information to be logged, you need to connect specific devices to the controller.
 I have provided a main circuit board design, as well as several breakouts for your use.